whamcloud/Online-Help/docs/Install_Guide/ig_docker_stack.md

     wget https://raw.githubusercontent.com/whamcloud/integrated-manager-for-lustre/master/docker/docker-compose.yml
    ```

-1. Create a new file `docker-compose.extra-hosts.yml`, adjacent to docker-compose.yml.
-It should contain host to ip mappings for each storage server, so the job-scheduler can map them correctly:
+1. Create a new file `docker-compose.overrides.yml`, adjacent to docker-compose.yml.
+It should contain host to ip mappings for each storage server and any other neceesary overrides, so the job-scheduler can map them correctly:

    ```yaml
    version: "3.7"